 We would recommend that you have repairs to your vehicle carried out straight away as, as stated above, there is no guarantee that your claim will be paid.

 ‘Reasonable action’ in relation to highways maintenance requires the council to inspect the highway on a regular basis, and repair defects over an accepted tolerance.
 These repairs should be undertaken within reasonable time, once we are made aware of a defect either via inspection or when notified by members of public, Police, motoring organisations etc.

 Making a claim

-Please ensure that you provide all the information requested on the form as your claim will be returned if any information is missing.
+Please ensure that you provide all the information requested on the form as your claim will be rejected and returned if any information is missing.
 It is a requirement in law to provide a specific time, date and location of incident so please ensure you enclose full details of these on your claim form.